Grape seed and skin extract protects against acute chemotherapy toxicity induced by doxorubicin in rat red blood cells and plasma

 A possible mechanism by which GSSE could exert its beneficial effect on erythrocytes, is its ability to chelate free iron and to scavenge H2O2, re-establishing calcium homeostasis as recently found in rat heart subjected to a high fat regime (Charradi et al., 2011).
 Free iron is a well established catalyst of autoxidation and iron-mediated oxidations of cysteine residues represent a common mechanism through which H2O2 exerts its second messenger role in signal transduction pathways (Barbouti et al., 2007).
 Further studies should also analyze the implication of specific proteins involved in free iron metabolism as hepcidin (Isoda et al., 2010).
 Moreover, H2O2 is able to induce dual roles in both survival and cell death pathways, largely depending on its concentration and also on the cell type.
 H2O2 exerted a prolongevity effect in several species including rat by induction of SOD activity (Yoshioka et al., 1994).
 GSSE could also exert its beneficial effects by its fatty acid moiety, having in mind the complex composition of GSSE (Khanal et al., 2009).
 Effective protection of blood cells could be achieved by some synergism between polyphenols and fatty acids containing GSSE.
 In this respect, fatty acids from magnolias seeds were recently shown to inhibit Dox-induced increase in intracellular Ca2+, ROS generation and apoptosis in rat cardiomyocytes (Park et al., 2008).
 Studies aiming at the identification of the bioactive components from GSSE responsible for the blood protection are in progress.

 Another interesting feature of GSSE is its ability to increase erythrocyte CAT and SOD activities, more specifically the Cu/Zn isoform in this latter case.
 Increased activity in antioxidant enzymes could correspond to post-translational modifications as phosphorylation inducing some gain of function as reported by Borchi et al. (2010) on human heart failure about increased CAT and GPx activities after tyrosine phosphorylation.
 In our case, GSSE could induce phosphorylation of CAT and Cu/Zn-SOD and by this way enhanced their activities without modifying their expression nor abundance.
-Moreover we can’t exclude a positive effect of GSSE on Cu or Zn accumulation into erythrocytes leading to increased activity of the corresponding SOD isoform.
+Moreover we cannot exclude a positive effect of GSSE on Cu or Zn accumulation into erythrocytes leading to increased activity of the corresponding SOD isoform.
 Our present data are consistent with those of Danz et al. (2009) who showed cardioprotective effect of resveratrol against Dox-induced oxidative damage partly by its effect on Mn-SOD activity but not on protein expression.

 References